 BTEC Level 3 90 credit Diploma/Extended Diploma in Mechanical Engineering (QCF)

-5 GCSEs grades A*-C (grade 4 or above) including English, maths, science and 2 of the following: design technology, business or ICT or Level 2 Extended Certificate in Engineering with overall MM, merit in Mathematics for Engineering and GCSE maths grade C / 4 or above, plus a good school report commenting on attendance, punctuality, behaviour and commitment is also required.
+5 GCSEs grades 9-4 (grade A*-C) including English, maths, science and 2 of the following - design technology, business and ICT or BTEC Level 2 First Extended Certificate/Diploma in Engineering with overall MP, merit in Mathematics for Engineering.
+If necessary references may be taken up.

 Who is the course for